pravega/pravega/documentation/src/docs/recovery-procedures/metadata-table-segment-recovery.md

 # Metadata Table Segment Attribute Index Recovery

-The below outlined steps refer to recovery of Attribute Index Table Segments but only in cases of Metadata Segments which are a special case, as they need to be handled a little differently.
-Metadata Segments in Pravega are Table Segments, that hold metadata about all other "non-metadata" Segments, which include the internal Segments as well as the User Segments.
-Metadata about these Metadata Segments themselves in Pravega, are stored in Pravega Journals.
+This document refers to recovery of Attribute Index Table Segments but only in cases of Metadata Segments which are a special case, as they need to be handled a little differently.
+Metadata Segments in Pravega are Table Segments that hold metadata about all other "non-metadata" Segments, which include the internal Segments as well as the User Segments.
+Metadata about these Metadata Segments themselves, are stored in Pravega System Journals.
 More details about the why and how part of Journals can be found in this PDP [here](https://github.com/pravega/pravega/wiki/PDP-34-(Simplified-Tier-2)#why-slts-needs-system-journal).
 Pravega Journals, is concretely what we would be attempting to update as part of the recovery procedure in this document.